functionland/fx-fotos/README.md

 ## Packages

-we use **react-native-community** for getting the data from user's phone. we use **react-redux** for global state. we use **redux-thunk** for feeding redux with asynchronose calls from user's phone gallery.
+we use **expo Media Libary** for getting the data from user's phone.

 ## Pages structure